 Note: Development versions may have untested features and are less stable than the stable release.

-After adding the PPA, update the package list to include the newly added repository:
+Once you’ve added the PPA, you should then update the package list to include the newly added repository:

 sudo apt update